- 1 Treat others with generosity

 Treat others with generosity

 Islamic character is a divine character.
 It is to treat others with the same generosity and charity as Almighty God shows to man.
 Islam has set the norms in this pattern by saying "If you are merciful, forgiving and magnanimous, God is the forgiving, the merciful.
 That is to say that we are supposed to adopt a posture similar to God's in our dealings with others.
 God forgives people their mistakes and does not deprive them of His mercies because of their errors.
 Thus magnanimity becomes the cardinal principle of Islamic Character.

 The highest standard of Islamic character entails helpfulness and benevolence towards others.
 The very existence of a believer is beneficial to others since Islam teaches the lowest branch of belief is removing the disturbance from the way.
 So the believer passing through a way is useful to others.
 His words are useful to every one.
 Because Islam has taught "whoever believes in God and the life hereafter, let him tell good things to keep quiet."

 Patience is another ingredient which makes the believers character commendable and appreciable.
 It has been taught that patience is one half of faith.
 Marvelous examples of patience on various occasions can be drawn from the life of the Prophet .

-Islamic ethics and moral as stated in the Holy Qur’an and Sunnah embrace the consideration of all those moral excellencies known to the world, such as sincerity, honesty, humility, justice, patience, straightforwardness, keeping promise, charity, meekness, politeness, forgiveness, goodness, courage, veracity, sympathy, tolerance, decency, cooperation and other ethical instruments and rules of conduct recommended and upheld by Islam.
-A luminous feature of Islamic system of life is that it teaches comprehensive manners to all mankind with mercy, sympathy and consideration.
+Islamic ethics and moral as stated in the Holy Qur'an and Sunnah embrace the consideration of all those moral excellencies known to the world, such as sincerity, honesty, humility, justice, patience, straightforwardness, keeping promise, charity, meekness, politeness, forgiveness, goodness, courage, veracity, sympathy, tolerance, decency, cooperation and other ethical instruments and rules of conduct recommended and upheld by Islam.
+A luminous feature of the Islamic system of life is that it teaches comprehensive manners to all mankind with mercy, sympathy and consideration.